Creating the right environment for your horse

-- Make sure that where your horse lives is secure and free from hazards, this includes ensuring fences are in good condition and escape-proof.
+- Ensure your horse is safe and secure.
+Check fences are in good condition and escape-proof.
 Also, check for and remove toxic plants.

-- Horses need large amounts of exercise to remain healthy.
-All horses should have access to a paddock where they can exercise every day, in the company of other horses, for as long as possible.
+- Horses need lots of exercise to keep them healthy.
+Every horse should have access to a paddock where they can exercise every day, in the company of other horses, for as long as possible.

-- When out in a paddock, horses must have access to shelter from sun, wind and extremes of weather or temperature.
-They must have dry areas to stand and lie down on; living in cold, wet or muddy conditions can lead to discomfort or illness.
+- When out in a paddock, horses must be able to take shelter from the sun, wind and extreme temperatures.
+They must also have dry areas to stand and lie down on, as living in cold, wet or muddy conditions can make them uncomfortable or ill.

 - Stabled horses are more likely to be exposed to germs, toxic dust and fumes.
-They need good quality, dust-free bedding to lie upon.
-Ensure bedding is kept clean.
+They need good quality, dust-free bedding to lie on, which should be kept clean.

-- Have a plan to deal with emergencies such as fire in buildings and flooding of land or buildings.
+- Have a plan in place to deal with emergencies, such as fires in buildings and flooding of land or buildings.

-- Transport can be stressful for horses.
-When you transport your horse, make sure it is comfortable and safe at all times.
+- Transport can be stressful for horses, so if you move your horse, make sure the vehicle is comfortable and safe at all times.

-- Ensure the size and temperature of any place you leave your horse (including a trailer or horsebox) is big enough for them, and make sure it's a comfortable temperature.
+- Ensure the size of any place you leave your horse (including a trailer or horsebox) is big enough for them, and make sure it's a comfortable temperature.